Practical Cybersecurity Advice for Small Businesses

 This is also something to be aware of regarding cyber security.
 The more data you have, the more vulnerable you’ll be if you experience a data breach or attack.
 Try to minimize data collection where possible and backup your data, preferably off-site.

-You can read more on Osano’s site to understand what protocols and processes you can introduce regarding privacy policies and user consent.
 Be sure to have the right systems to protect your customer’s data.
 You don’t want to lose your customer’s trust at the end of the day.

 Focus on strengthening mobile and tablet devices.